-There are two ways that you can do this:
+There are two ways you can do this:

-- Email List Segmentation: Send different emails to different groups of customers based on their interests, behavior, or demographics.
+- Email list segmentation: Send different emails to different groups of customers based on their interests, behavior, or demographics.

 Because people are shopping for someone else rather than themselves on Mother’s Day, it’s probably better to go with the second option.